2026 application open; positions contingent on NIH funding

-Offering translational medicine research training and professional development for students from underrepresented populations pursing a Ph.D. from qualifying College of Veterinary Medicine and Biomedical Sciences programs, this fellowship program aims to increase the number of students from underrepresented groups in the biomedical sciences successfully completing their Ph.D.
+Offering translational medicine research training and professional development for students pursuing a Ph.D. from qualifying College of Veterinary Medicine and Biomedical Sciences programs, this fellowship program aims to increase the number of students in the biomedical sciences successfully completing their Ph.D.

-Fellows will have full support for 3 years, attending program specific activities/seminars while concurrently fulfilling the requirements for the Ph.D. program to which the student originally applied.
+Fellows will have full support for one year, attending program specific activities/seminars while concurrently fulfilling the requirements for the Ph.D. program to which the student originally applied.
+An additional two years of funding is possible with continued IMSD NIH funding and satisfactory progress in the fellow’s Ph.D. program.
 The fellowship is considered an addition, not replacement for a qualifying Ph.D. program.

 Fellows will receive: